michaelthomasletts/michaelthomasletts.github.io/content/blog/technical/aho-corasick.md

         return "".join(chars)
 ```

+[^1]: I am being deliberately vague here because this topic could easily be a whole other blog post.

-[^1]: If you want a tool that makes memory and runtime profiling incredibly easy then check out [this repository I wrote](https://github.com/michaelthomasletts/profile-this).
+[^2]: If you want a tool that makes memory and runtime profiling incredibly easy then check out [this repository I wrote](https://github.com/michaelthomasletts/profile-this).
 Sometimes, line-by-line profiling is too granular; rather, you need to understand how your code performs, from a memory allocation perspective, *temporally*.
 I wrote this repository for those situations exactly — but with an emphasis on simplicity and speed.

-[^2]: I am not aware of any hard and fast statistics on exact thresholds for memory leakage in DuckDB so DYOR and experimentation.
+[^3]: I am not aware of any hard and fast statistics on exact thresholds for memory leakage in DuckDB so DYOR and experimentation.